Ne00n/wg-mesh/README.md

 Works fine on KVM or Dedis however Containers such as OVZ or LXC have issues with bird and/or wireguard.<br>

 **Example 2 nodes**<br>
-- The ID and the Name needs to be unique, otherwise it will result in collisions<br>
 ```
 #Install wg-mesh and initialize the first node
 #Additionally you can add a name after the id